American Horse: Early life

 American Horse was first known as Manishnee (Cannot Walk, or Played Out) and his nickname was Spider.
 When he was born, his old grandfather said: 'Put him out in the sun!
 Let him ask his great-grandfather, the Sun, for the warm blood of a warrior!'
 And he had warm blood."
 His father Sitting-Bear, the leader of the True Oglalas, was killed in battle while he was still very young and he was raised by an uncle.
 As a youth, American Horse participated in war parties against the Crow and Shoshones.

 American Horse was about ten years old when he was attacked by three Crow warriors, while driving a herd of ponies to water.
 Here he displayed native cunning and initiative.
 It seemed he had scarcely a chance to escape, for the enemy was near.
 He yelled frantically at the ponies to start them toward home, while he dropped off into a thicket of willows and hid there.
 A part of the herd was caught in sight of the camp and there was a counter chase, but the Crows got away with the ponies.
 Of course, his mother was frantic, believing her boy had been killed or captured.
 But after the excitement was over, he appeared in camp unhurt.
 When questioned about his escape, he remarked: "I knew they would not take the time to hunt for small game when there was so much bigger close by."

 One day a small party of Shoshones was discovered near at hand.
 In the midst of the excitement and preparations for the attack, young American Horse caught sight of a close by, fat, black-tail deer.
 Unable to resist the temptation, he pulled an arrow from his quiver and sent it through the deer's heart.
 Then with several of his half-starved companions, sprang upon the yet quivering body of the animal to cut out the liver which was sometimes eaten raw.
-One of the men was allegedly knocked down by the last kick of the dying buck, but the warriors swallowed a few mouthfuls liver before rushing upon and routing their enemies.
+One of the men was allegedly knocked down by the last kick of the dying buck, but the warriors swallowed a few mouthfuls of liver before rushing upon and routing their enemies.
 It is still told of how American Horse killed game and feasted between the ambush and the attack.